eclipse-kuksa/kuksa-databroker/doc/kuksa_requirementes.md

 4. As a client I want to `Subscribe` and be able to apply a filter to receive a sensor value with an interval of x milliseconds only if the value has changed.

-5. As a client I want to `GetMetadata` static Metadata from signals.
+5. The Signal Consumer shall get static Metadata from all vehicle signals.
-  - Details:
+  - Note:
-    * All sensors, actuators, and attributes values for which a client has permission to.
+    * The Signal Consumer shall get static Metadata from all sensors, actuators, and attributes values to which it has permission to.
-    * Client must provide the path, paths or wildcard.
+    * The Signal Consumer shall provide the paths of the requested signals, which optionally may contain wildcards.

-6. As a client I want to `Get` attributes values once.
+6. The Signal Consumer shall get attributes values.

 7. As a client I want to `Actuate` a target value of an actuator.
 This value has to be forwarded to the provider of this actuator if the provider is available, otherwise the target value is lost.